-Any future works that reconfigure or create new sites will need to comply with the applicable provisions of the LG Regs 2005, most notably new/reconfigured short-term sites must be within 100m of existing amenities block (all sites within this precinct are currently within 100m of an amenities block).
+- Any future works that reconfigure or create new sites will need to comply with the applicable provisions of the LG Regs 2021, most notably new/reconfigured short-term sites must be within 100m of existing amenities block (all sites within this precinct are currently within 100m of an amenities block). - Existing games room / tennis court / BBQ is currently functional but in need of an upgrade and possible reconfiguration.

-- Plans currently in place to demolish and rebuild an amenities block within the Precinct (planned completion October 2019). - The new amenities block must comply with applicable provisions of the LG Regs 2005. - Existing games room / tennis court / BBQ is currently functional but in need of an upgrade and possible reconfiguration. - Drinking water catchment overlay any future proposed work will need to comply with Clause 7.8 of the PSLEP. - An existing sewer line runs through the middle of the precinct, including the southern corner of the tennis court.
+- Drinking water catchment overlay any future proposed work will need to comply with Clause 7.8 of the PSLEP. - An existing sewer line runs through the middle of the precinct, including the southern corner of the tennis court.

 - Opportunity exists to redevelop the current entertainment area within this precinct.
-Items for consideration include: - Retention and, where required, renovation of the conference centre - Replacement of tennis court and games room with a swimming pool/recreational facility - Screening or a hedge around the conference centre to provide additional privacy - In order to facilitate this redevelopment, it may be necessary to demolish the row of tourist sites accessed via Kingfish Avenue (K1 to K9). - If the expanded entertainment precinct does not require demolition of K1 to K9, consider conversion of these sites to superior accommodation, such as reconfigured small cabins or powered sites. - Closure of the former vehicle exit point provides an opportunity for additional revenue through reconfiguration for vehicle/boat parking or possible creation of additional sites. - An opportunity exists to reconfigure the fence of the beach house to create a smaller backyard and use the additional space for car or boat parking. - Expansion of the entertainment precinct may create an opportunity to explore the relocation or installation of additional cabins or powered sites in the area
+Items for consideration include: - Retention and, where required, renovation of the conference centre - Replacement of tennis court and games room with a swimming pool/recreational facility - Screening or a hedge around the conference centre to provide additional privacy - In order to facilitate this redevelopment, it may be necessary to demolish the row of tourist sites accessed via Kingfish Avenue (K1 to K9). - If the expanded entertainment precinct does not require demolition of K1 to K9, consider conversion of these sites to superior accommodation, such as reconfigured small cabins, powered sites on synthetic turf. - Closure of the former vehicle exit point provides an opportunity for additional revenue through reconfiguration for vehicle/boat parking or possible creation of additional sites. - Expansion of the entertainment precinct may create an opportunity to explore the relocation or installation of additional cabins or powered sites in the area currently occupied by the grassed recreation area and muster point. - Upgrade entry gate infrastructure and technologies to improve guest security